wavefrontHQ/docs/pages/doc/csp_ui_differences.md

 ## Add New Wavefront Proxy Page

 When adding a Wavefront proxy, VMware Cloud services subscribers have two options for the proxy authorization to Operations for Applications.
-They can configure the proxy with a VMware Cloud services API token or with server to server OAuth app credentials.
+They can configure the proxy with server to server OAuth app credentials or with a VMware Cloud services API token.

   ![An image showing the differences in the add new proxy page.](images/new-vs-original-proxy.png)